docker-archive/classicswarm/docs/swarm_at_scale.md

 - [Deploy the voting application](#deploy-the-voting-application)
 - [Test the application](#test-the-application)

-Before working through the sample, make sure you understand the application and Swarm cluster architecture.
+Before working through the example, make sure you understand the application and Swarm cluster architecture.

 ### Application architecture

 The voting application is a Dockerized microservice application.
 It uses a parallel web frontend that sends jobs to asynchronous background workers.
 The application's design can accommodate arbitrarily large scale.
-The diagram below shows the high level architecture of the application.
+The diagram below shows the high-level architecture of the application.

 ![](images/app-architecture.jpg)